 Like this post?
 Pin it for later!

-Plan on visiting Tijuana?
-Love to know your thoughts in the comments below!
+Plan on using the San Ysidro border crossing for your next visit to Tijuana?
+Love to know in the comments below!